2020-2023

 The Board may require a doctor’s certificate as proof of illness or fitness to resume duties after any absence.

-During the period of time a bargaining unit member is utilizing medical leave benefits, the Board will maintain the hospitalization insurance coverage for said member, if allowable by the insurer.
+During the period of time a bargaining unit member is utilizing medical leave benefits, the Board will maintain the health insurance coverage for said bargaining unit member, if allowable by the insurer.

 Medical leave is terminated on the last day of each bargaining unit member’s contract year, and such termination shall not affect the accumulated total of medical leave.

-A bargaining unit member will remain an employee of the school district while on this leave.
+A bargaining unit member will remain an employee of the District while on this leave.

 The decision to grant a leave for personal illness for any length of time shall only be made by the Board.
 Board approved leaves shall not affect seniority within the District.